Linda is a seasoned writer and home-decorating authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

-Why Are Fall Colors so Special?
+Why Are Fall Colors So Special?

 We are extremely attracted to fall colors.
 It's the time of the year to take in the beauty of the changing leaves.
 Why do autumn colors make us so happy?
-There is a scientific explanation based on the notion that people are continually attracted to intense colors in order to flourish and survive.
+There is a scientific explanation based on the notion that people are continually attracted to intense colors to flourish and survive.

 Fall is a complete departure from the bright, sunny colors associated with warm weather months.
 Autumn signifies a shift to subtle earth tones and moody colors that bring a cozy, comfortable look and feel to the home.
-Neutrals such as browns, beiges and grays are good choices for walls although whites can also create a striking backdrop for rich, earthy colors.
+Neutrals such as browns, beiges, and grays are good choices for walls, although whites can also create a striking backdrop for rich, earthy colors.

 Where Do Fall Colors Work Best?

 Common spaces throughout the house are great for fall colors.
-For example, if you really want to share the warmth of the season with your guests begin by injecting earth tones in your entry.
+For example, if you really want to share the warmth of the season with your guests, begin by injecting earth tones in your entry.
 It’s the space that makes a great first impression and sets the tone for the rest of the house.

 Choose a strong color like russet or persimmon to create an unexpected welcome.
-Using such a dominant color allows you continue the color throughout or use progressively lighter shades of the same hue as you move from room to room.
+Using such a dominant color allows you to continue the color throughout or use progressively lighter shades of the same hue as you move from room to room.

-How to Introduce Fall Colors Without Painting the Walls?
+How to Introduce Fall Colors Without Paint

-If you don't want to make a big color change for the fall like painting the walls or going full tilt decorating, incorporate a few earth-tone pieces in varying shades.
-Add throw pillows, decorative accessories, artwork and secondary upholstered pieces to inject rich fall color into your rooms.
+If you don't want to make a big color change for the fall, like painting the walls or going full tilt decorating, incorporate a few earth-tone pieces in varying shades.
+Add throw pillows, decorative accessories, artwork, and secondary upholstered pieces to inject rich fall color into your rooms.

-If you do want to use a little paint, try a darker shade on trim, banisters or stair risers to add contrast and distinction.
+If you do want to use a little paint, try a darker shade on trim, banisters, or stair risers to add contrast and distinction.
 Pick an accent wall to cover with a textural wallpaper treatment.
 It will give you the same result as paint and also creates visual interest.

-While bright, emerald and leaf green colors are well suited for spring and summer, warm greens combine beautifully with traditional fall colors.
-By blending a warm mossy green with brown, rust and gold you can create a room with warmth, depth and dimension.
+While bright, emerald, and leaf green colors are well suited for spring and summer, warm greens combine beautifully with traditional fall colors.
+By blending a warm mossy green with brown, rust, and gold, you can create a room with warmth, depth, and dimension.

 Who Can Help with Fall Color Selections?

 Choosing fall colors for your home can be the most difficult part of decorating.
-You may know your style but selecting the right colors can stop you in your tracks.
+You may know your style, but selecting the right colors can stop you in your tracks.
 Working with a color consultant can help you move forward with your fall decor.
-However, if you don't have the budget to call in a professional there are other options.
+However, if you don't have the budget to call in a professional, there are other options.